 “8.
 Heritage Structures Wherever practical heritage structures should be restored with similar materials and building methods as originally constructed, as long as it can meet the current needs for the use of the structure.
 Lock gates and lock gear should also be restored using designs that were contemporary with the waterway’s construction or were known to have been used at some time during the life of the waterway.
 However, the heritage value and appropriateness of restoring to the original design should be assessed on a case-by-case basis.”

 If a building is considered by the Secretary of State (for Culture, Media and Sport) to be of special architectural or historic interest it will be included in a list of such buildings.

 The designation regime is set out in the Planning (Listed Buildings and Conservation Areas) Act 1990.
-For England, the list is maintained by Historic England (the new regulatory body previously part of English Heritage) and is available online through the National Heritage List for England1.
+For England, the list is maintained by Historic England (the regulatory body previously part of English Heritage) and is available online through the National Heritage List for England.
 Applications for new entries and to remove or amend an existing entry are made to Historic England.
 It will investigate the merits of the application and make a recommendation to the Secretary of State (for Culture, Media and Sport) who will make the decision.
-A parallel system applies in Wales administered by Cadw on behalf of the Welsh Government and details of sites are available on the Historic Wales Portal2.
-A similar system applies in Scotland and site details are available through the Historic Scotland Data Services3.
+A parallel system applies in Wales administered by Cadw on behalf of the Welsh Government and details of sites are available on the Historic Wales Portal.
+A similar system applies in Scotland and site details are available through the Historic Environment Scotland Data Services.

 Criteria for the designation of different types of heritage assets – buildings, archaeological sites, designed landscapes, battlefields, and ships and boats – are included within separate pieces of legislation.